 - An external device called a sound processor that is situated at a 45’ angle behind the ear.

-Once the two components connect with one another via a magnet or screw (abutment), hearing is stimulated through vibrations.
-These vibrations generate sound within the ear, which is sent to the brain via the hearing nerve.
+Hearing is stimulated through vibrations once the two components connect via a magnet or screw (abutment).
+These vibrations generate sound within the ear, sent to the brain via the hearing nerve.
 In other words, the sound bypasses the outer and middle ear, and the recipient hears sound through the sound processor situated behind their ear.
 The ear canal thus remains open and free from moulds or domes.

 A Bone Conduction Implant Differs From Other Implants In Two Main Ways:

 - Other implants are suitable for people with sensorineural hearing loss or middle ear hearing loss, i.e. hearing losses that originate in the inner ear or middle ears.

 - The type of sound that stimulates the hearing nerve from other implants is typically electric.
 In contrast, a bone conduction device produces acoustic sound (like a hearing aid).

 When are Bone Conduction Implants better?

 A bone conduction implant might offer a solution if you are prone to outer or middle ear infections aggravated by hearing aid use.

 Am I a candidate?